 B.S., Electrical Engineering, University of Colorado

 Kara joined NREL in 2011 as a principal engineer in the Transmission Grid Integration Group, working on issues related to the integration of significant levels of wind and solar generation into the bulk transmission system.
-She is leading the Eastern Renewable Generation Integration Study, and NREL's transmission system integration work for DOE's solar program.
-Prior to joining NREL, Kara worked for GE where she was a principal contributor to many of the key U.S. wind integration studies and the development of dynamic models of wind and solar plants.
+She is leading Phase 3 of the Western Wind and Solar Integration Study, which is analyzing frequency response and transient stability with high renewable penetration.
+Prior to joining NREL, Kara worked for GE, where she was a principal contributor to many of the key U.S. wind integration studies and the development of dynamic models of wind and solar plants.

 Erik Ela, Senior Engineer

 Erik joined the NREL transmission and grid integration team in 2008 specializing in various topics related to integration of renewable resources and other emerging technologies onto the bulk electricity system.
 He is an expert in steady-state power system and optimization modeling, power system operations, and electricity market rules and operations and the impact that emerging technologies have on each of these topics.
 He has been part of numerous expert reviews and has presented on these topics to numerous venues both domestically and internationally.
 Prior to joining NREL, Erik worked for the New York ISO as the primary electrical engineer developing and improving products in the energy markets and power system operations areas.
 He was also responsible for energy market tariff revisions, renewable forecasting, energy management system and market management system business rule updates, market participant stakeholder interfacing, and ISO system operator training.